 We encourage candidates to decide if this internship correlates with their interests and competencies, and to determine their eligibility to apply based on the following criteria.

 Candidates must be doctoral students in APA or CPA accredited Counseling or Clinical Psychology programs who have completed A MINIMUM OF 400 HOURS OF DIRECT SERVICE AND 200 HOURS INDIRECT SERVICE IN PRE-INTERNSHIP SETTINGS BY THE TIME OF APPLICATION.
-AT LEAST ONE OF THE PRE-INTERNSHIP SETTINGS SHOULD BE IN A UNIVERSITY COUNSELING CENTER and a minimum of 50 direct service hours must have been provided within that setting by the time of application.
+AT LEAST ONE OF THE PRE-INTERNSHIP SETTINGS MUST BE IN A UNIVERSITY COUNSELING CENTER and a minimum of 50 direct service hours must have been provided within that setting by the time of application.
 Preference will be given to applicants who have at least 100 direct service hours in a Counseling Center setting, and who have received live or taped supervision at some point in their practicum training.
 In addition to having completed all required coursework prior to beginning the internship, prospective interns must have successfully completed their comprehensive examinations.

 Once applicants who meet the minimum requirements are identified, their AAPIs are reviewed by members of the training staff and interns (e.g., Selection Committee).
 Reviewers use an Intern Applicant Rating Form which looks at the strength of the applicants written materials, transcripts, and letters of recommendations.
 All of the essays are seriously considered and the selection committee focuses on applicant’s ability to engage in self-reflection and attention to multiculturalism.
 The Selection Committee then meets to make recommendations as to who to invite for a phone interview.

 Statement of Non-Discrimination